sampada2312/llm-semantic-book-recommender/README.md

 4. Recommendation: The system combines sentiment, category, and vector similarity to deliver a list of relevant books.
 5. Dashboard Display: Results are displayed in an interactive Gradio dashboard for easy exploration.

+# Conclusion
+This book recommender system demonstrates how modern NLP techniques and machine learning can be leveraged to deliver highly personalized recommendations.
+By integrating sentiment analysis, vector similarity search, and LLMs, the system goes beyond traditional keyword matching to understand both the content and emotional tone of books, as well as user preferences.
+The use of Hugging Face for zero-shot classification and embeddings, along with Chroma DB for efficient vector storage and retrieval, showcases a scalable and modular architecture.
+Overall, this project exemplifies a data-driven, user-centric approach to recommendation systems, combining NLP, data engineering, and interactive design to create an application in the field of machine learning.

 # Demo Video
 A video demonstrating the working of the recommender system is attached below.
 Watch it to see the system in action!

 https://github.com/user-attachments/assets/61a46f42-5cf8-4fe0-b99a-61f7bb614c0c